HanHsunShih/Coding3FinalProject/README.md

 ## Model Training

 Used the code in this link https://gitlab.cern.ch/smaddrel/pix2pix-tf_2_0/-/blob/master/pix2pix.py to train the model.
 If you're using dataset fron online, paste the URL to line 16 and unzip it with line 18-20.
-But since I'm using my own dataset, I commanded both part of code and add my root path which is in my drive on line 22 (Don't forget to mount Drive!).
+But since I'm using my own dataset, I commanded both part of code and add my root path which is in my drive on line 22.

-Then I create 2 sub folders in base folder, ```train``` and ```val```, and manually split images in dataset into these two folders.

 To test if the model work, I changed the EPOCHS number from 200 into 3 in line 477, after running the code, it will automatically create a couple new sub-folders in content(content/results/0).
 By running following code:
 ```